HimbeerserverDE/mt-multiserver-proxy/doc/plugins.md

 need to restart the proxy.

 ## Installing plugins
+The recommended way to install plugins is cd'ing into the `plugins` directory, downloading the source code (e.g. using `git clone`) into it and starting the proxy without setting the `NoAutoPlugins` config option to `true`.

+The proxy will detect its own version automatically and attempt to build the plugin against it, making this the easiest way for end users to deal with versioning.

+This won't work in development builds.

+### Manual installation
-To install a plugin, clone the repository, cd into it and run:
+To install a plugin manually, clone the repository, cd into it and run:

 ```
 go build -buildmode=plugin